 - Organize and participate in special public events for the Commission such career day events and airport fly‐in’s.

 - Promote events at schools such as Aviation Career Day and the Aviation Art Contest.

 - Manage a variety of aviation‐related programs such as the ND Airport Passport Program, Flight Training Assistance, and Airport Intern programs.

 - Monitor and provide updates regarding the promotional and educational budgets.

-- Provide support to the Aviation Council, Aviation Quarterly, and the Upper Midwest Aviation Symposium.
+- Provide support to the North Dakota Aviation Association, Aviation Quarterly, and the Fly North Dakota Annual Conference.

 - Act as an aircraft dealer and aircraft registration inspector when requested by the Director.

 - Ensure compliance of the Commission’s obligation to provide the public with a continually updated online met tower database.